The name of the organization is the Wisconsin School Social Workers Association and is referred to as WSSWA.

 A quorum shall consist of at least one-half of the current membership of the Board of Directors.

-Standing Committees of WSSWA shall be: Membership, Newsletter, Professional Development (Annual Conference), Legislative, Standards and Practice, Networking, Publicity and Promotions, and Nominations.
+Standing Committees of WSSWA shall be: Membership, Professional Development, Legislative, Standards and Practice, Publicity and Promotions, and Nominations.

-The chairperson of each Standing Committee shall be a member of the Board of Directors and shall be appointed by the President promptly after assuming office.
+The chairperson of each Standing Committee shall be a member of WSSWA and shall be appointed by the President promptly after assuming office.
 The chairperson shall appoint committee members as deemed necessary to fulfill the responsibility of the committee.
-Members of the committees who are not the chairperson do not have to be members of the Board of Directors.
+At least one member of the committee must be a member of the Board of Directors.

 The Committee shall be responsible for recruiting members, evaluating eligibility, maintaining the membership directory, and handling all other matters pertaining to membership.